 Direct course expenses relate to our free preview workshops, basic and elite training, and individualized mentoring programs, consisting of instructor fees, facility costs, salaries, commissions and fees associated with our field representatives and related travel expenses.
-Direct course expenses were \$0.07 million for the three months ended March 31, 2023 compared to \$0.1 million for the three months ended March 31, 2022, a decrease of \$0.03 million or 30%, which was related to decreases in sales and training compensation, primarily due to the ongoing economic impact of the COVID-19 pandemic on consumers and the temporary suspension of live in-person events.
+Direct course expenses were \$0.1 million for the three months ended June 30, 2023 and June 30, 2022.